Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 Improved sleep

 Do you have sleepless nights during pregnancy?
-If yes, getting massaged can help improve your sleep and its patterns.
+If so, receiving a massage can help improve your sleep quality and patterns.
 Massage has been shown to induce sleep in pregnant women quickly.
 It has also been shown to help you fall asleep for longer stretches.
 This may be related to lower stress levels after a massage.

 Decreased cortisol levels

-Massage during pregnancy lowers cortisol levels, boosting mood and relieving tension and stress.
+Massage during pregnancy helps lower cortisol levels, which in turn boosts mood and relieves tension and stress.

 Stress is the greatest enemy of overall well-being, especially in the long run.
-Pregnancy massage promotes overall health and well-being by lowering cortisol in the body.
+Pregnancy massage promotes overall health and well-being by reducing cortisol levels.

 Newborn’s health

-Massage during pregnancy gives rise to better birth outcomes.
-For example, babies born to parents who receive massages during pregnancy are less likely to be born early and more likely to have adequate, optimum birth weight.
+Massage during pregnancy has been shown to improve birth outcomes.
+For example, babies born to parents who receive massages during pregnancy are less likely to be born prematurely and more likely to have an adequate, optimal birth weight.

 Again, these results may be directly linked to low cortisol levels in parents who received massages during pregnancy.